microsoft/yardl/docs/docs.md

 add_subdirectory(generated)
 ```

 Now let's compile and run this code.
+Here are the steps on Linux:

 ```bash
 mkdir build